nlfiedler/akashita/docs/Google_Cloud.md

 ### Installation for Go

 Somehow neither one of the packages below is sufficient, both of them are needed.
+The `rebar.config` file will automatically install these as needed.

 ```
 $ go get google.golang.org/cloud